March 2026

 We’re so glad to have Emma as part of the NMTS community.

-NMTS is proud to be a national training site for future music therapists through our Music Therapy Internship Program.
+NMTS is proud to be a training site for future music therapists through our Music Therapy Internship Program, which is affiliated with the University of the Pacific in California.

 Our interns: